 Project Lead The Way (PLTW) Scholarship

-The Kansas State University College of Engineering is a university partner with Project Lead The Way and offers scholarships for first-year students.
+The Kansas State University Carl R. Ice College of Engineering is a university partner with Project Lead The Way and offers scholarships for first-year students.
 Any student who has completed relevant coursework within the PLTW curriculum at a certified PLTW high school may apply.
 This is a one-time scholarship in the amount of $500.
-The College of Engineering will award a minimum of two scholarships annually.
+The college will award a minimum of two scholarships annually.
 The application will be made available after the first of the year.

 U.S. FIRST Robotics Scholarship

-The Kansas State University College of Engineering is a university sponsor of U.S. FIRST Robotics and offers scholarships for first-year students.
+The Kansas State University Carl R. Ice College of Engineering is a university sponsor of U.S. FIRST Robotics and offers scholarships for first-year students.
 Any student who has participated in U.S. FIRST Robotics may apply.
 This is a one-time scholarship in the amount of $1,000.
-The College of Engineering will award up to three scholarships annually.
+The college will award up to three scholarships annually.
 The application will be made available after the first of the year.

-The College of Engineering awards scholarships to incoming transfer students.
+The Carl R. Ice College of Engineering awards scholarships to incoming transfer students.
 To be eligible, the student must:

 - be admitted to Kansas State University;

-- be admitted to the College of Engineering;
+- be admitted to the Carl R. Ice College of Engineering;

 - complete the university scholarship application; and

-The application deadline has passed for the College of Engineering Transfer Scholarship for students starting in the summer and fall 2018 terms.
+The application deadline has passed for the Carl R. Ice College of Engineering Transfer Scholarship for students starting in the summer and fall 2018 terms.

-Undergraduate students who are enrolled as a full-time student (12 hours or more per semester) in a College of Engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior are eligible for other scholarship opportunities.
+Undergraduate students who are enrolled as a full-time student (12 hours or more per semester) in an engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior are eligible for other scholarship opportunities.

 Education Abroad Scholarship

-The College of Engineering strongly advocates international experience for its undergraduate students.
-A limited number of $500-$1000 grants are available for enrolled College of Engineering students each year who plan to participate in an education abroad program.
-To learn more about the International Experience Grant, visit the College of Engineering's Education Abroad page.
+The college strongly advocates international experience for its undergraduate students.
+A limited number of $500-$1000 grants are available for enrolled Carl R. Ice College of Engineering students each year who plan to participate in an education abroad program.
+To learn more about the International Experience Grant, visit the College's Education Abroad page.

 First Generation to College Scholarship

 The Engineering First Generation to College Scholarship provides financial assistance to students who are first generation to college students and have demonstrated financial need.
-Qualification and application information is sent to College of Engineering students at the start of the fall semester.
+Qualification and application information is sent to engineering students at the start of the fall semester.

 Undergraduate students who are part of the Multicultural Engineering Program, MEP, are eligible for the scholarships listed below.
 MEP students must fill out the general scholarship application by February 1.